 Michael Bennett Chair

 Michael Bennett is an expert in corporate and contract law, information management and cyber security strategy and execution, organizational management and transformation as well as executive leadership and diversity and inclusion consulting.
-Along with his role as Chairman of DCBOE, Mr. Bennett is the Executive Vice President of Strategy, at Evans and Chambers Technology.
-He also provides adjunct board service to Howard University and is Chair of the Duke University DC Alumni Association.
+Along with his role as Chairman of DCBOE, Mr. Bennett is Partner and Executive Vice President of Strategy, at Evans and Chambers Technology.
+He also provides adjunct board service to Howard University and is the former co-chair of the Duke University DC Alumni Association.
 Mr. Bennett retired from BAE Systems Inc. in 2014 as the Senior Vice President of Information Management and the Chief Information Officer.
 Previously, he also practiced law full-time with Logicon, Inc., EDS Corporation and the US Federal Government for approximately 20 years.
 A recipient of the Washington Business Journal 2012 Minority Business Leader Award, he holds a Bachelor of Arts with honors from Duke University.
 Mr. Bennett received his Juris Doctorate from the George Washington University Law School, and he is licensed by both the Washington, DC and Virginia Bars.

 Dionna Maria Lewis Member